Leasing your Rental property, without an Agent, Managing the Tenancy as a DIY Landlord is made easy with ReDIY.

 Advertise the property on major sites with ReDIY.

-ReDIY will advertise your vacant rental property on Realestate, Domain, Rent, Allhomes as well as 5 other Real Estate Sites for one low fee.
+ReDIY will advertise your vacant rental property on Realestate, Domain, Rent, Allhomes (extra costs apply if the property is located in the ACT) as well as 5 other Real Estate Sites for one low fee.
 With ReDIY, the advertisement remains on all Real Estate Sites until leased.
 That's right, 9 Real Estate Sites, one low upfront cost, until leased and you can do the rest yourself.
-Private Landlords can advertise on the major Real Estate Sites with ReDIY, because we have the Real Estate License and the subscription.
+Private Landlords can advertise on the major Real Estate Sites with ReDIY, because we are an approved advertiser and have the subscription.

 Enquiries from Tenants with ReDIY.